-If the results for a minimum of ten consecutive tests indicate no chronic toxicity, the permittee may request a reduction in testing frequency and/or reduction to one species.
+If the results for a minimum of ten consecutive tests indicate no chronic toxicity, the permittee may request a reduction to one species.
 The Director may approve, partially approve, or deny the request based on results and other available information.
 If approval is given, the modification will take place without a public notice.